 How to Add Trim

-Adding trim to the bottom of your kitchen cabinets is a great way to give a room some character.
+Adding crop to the bottom of your kitchen cabinets is a great way to give a room some character.
 You can use either molding, baseboard, or quarter round for this detail.
 The type you choose will depend on the look you want and the materials you have available.
-If you’re using molding, then it’s best to use molding that matches the other trim in your home.
+If you’re using molding, then it’s best to use molding that matches the other pare in your home.
 You could also paint it if you want a contrasting color.
 If you’re using baseboard, then this is generally easier to install and less expensive than adding quarter round or molding.
-There are many ways to add trim to the bottom of your cabinets and make them look beautiful.
+There are many ways to add crop to the bottom of your cabinets and make them look beautiful.
 All it takes is a little planning and know-how!

 The Making of Trim

 Trim can be found in many different styles and materials.
-You’ll have to decide what trim style you want before you begin the installation process.
-One popular type of trim is a metal edge that has a decorative design on it.
+You’ll have to decide what crop style you want before you begin the installation process.
+One popular type of cut is a metal edge that has a decorative design on it.
 This is a great choice because the metal edge is durable and strong, but it also has an attractive design on it.
 These come in many different shapes, sizes, and styles, so you’ll want to find one that fits with your kitchen decorating plans.

 Common Cabinet Trim Styles